Bus strikes across Cornwall and Devon | cornish-times.co.uk

 Subscribe newsletter

-RMT has said that around 400 workers are planning to take action across four days of strikes.
-These starting October 10, and stretching into the beginning of November.
+The RMT union has said that around 400 workers are planning to take action across four days of strikes.
+These begin today and stretch into the beginning of November.

 General secretary for RMT, Mick Lynch said: “Our members have no choice but to take strike action following an insulting and paltry pay offer.